diskuv/dkml-ghmirror/contributors/doc/SdkProject.rst

     # Verbose tracing of each command.
 Either ON or OFF
     DKML_BUILD_TRACE = OFF

-    # The names of the Opam packages (without the .opam suffix).
-No platform-specific packages belongs here.
-    OPAM_PKGS_CROSSPLATFORM = starter

     # The source directories.
 No platform-specific source code belongs here.
     OCAML_SRC_CROSSPLATFORM = bin lib